Academy of Performing Arts & Dance

 Musical Theatre (Ages 10-18) – Mondays in Auditorium - 6:30 - 7:30 p.m.

-Students will have a hands-on theatrical experience, as they create a full-length musical production, "Willie Wonka, Jr.” Students will begin the semester by auditioning for roles in the show.
-The remainder of Semester I and Semester II will be focused on creating this spectacular production.
-In addition to "Willie Wonka, Jr.," a mid-year musical review will be performed in January.
+Students will have a hands-on theatrical experience, as they create a full-length musical production.
+Students will begin the semester by auditioning for roles in the show.
+The remainder of Semester I and Semester II will be focused on musical staging, choreography and vocal technique.

 Class Times and Fees